APEM-LTD/hetoolkit/README.md

 ## WORKFLOW

-The different functions link together as shown in the flwo chart below:
+The different functions link together as shown in the flow chart below:

 ![image info](./FlowChart_v01.png)